Science, knowledge & society

 Politics and Science

 Click the image to watch the Nova video, then answer the following, taking one typed page or so.
-This is primarily a thought exercise, so worry less about writing down the "correct" answer than about being thoughtful or creative.
+This is a thought exercise: do not worry about writing the "correct" answer.
+Be thoughtful & creative.
 Hand this in during your week 1 discussion group on Friday.

 Why does it seem difficult to reconcile scientific and religious views on a question such as the origin or evolution of life?
 Are these fields addressing the same topic(s)?
 Should they be?